3 November 2023

 University courses that may be relevant to this career include multimedia web design, web design and development and graphic design with a digital focus.

-With the amount of graduate vacancies in IT & Telecommunications rocketing by more than 77% since last year, combined with an average starting salary of about £30,000 for qualified students, the career prospects are certainly appealing.
+With the number of graduate vacancies in IT & Telecommunications rocketing by more than 77% since last year, combined with an average starting salary of about £30,000 for qualified students, the career prospects are certainly appealing.

 Skills